gmoccapy/T4-MFA/README.md

 Feel free to submit improvements

 Electronics and Software Code may be buggy.
-If you use teh code or the hardware mentioned in this repository, you are responsible to check against you local law.
+If you use the code or the hardware mentioned in this repository, you are responsible to check against you local law.
 I designed this for my own use.
 I assume no liability for damages resulting from the use of my software or hardware design.